N3cr0N3ws/hitzur/README.md

 # hitzur - A New Perspective on News

-hitzur is a personal project designed to reinterpret the news from [eitb.eus](https://www.eitb.eus).
+hitzur is a personal project designed to reinterpret the news from Internet.
 This experiment aims to enrich the news experience by providing additional context, timelines, and emotional categories to foster a deeper and more reflective understanding of the stories.

 ## Project Goal